-The content of the query evidence that the role of the "servicing bank" was taken on by the advising bank.
-As URDG 758 has no definition of a "servicing bank" then in theory, any bank could have provided the requisite beneficiary authentication in any manner as noted above.
+The contents of the query evidence that the role of the "servicing bank" was taken on by the advising bank.
+As URDG 758 has no definition of a "servicing bank", the advising bank could have provided the requisite beneficiary authentication in any manner as noted above.

 From the query it appears that the guarantor was expecting an authenticated SWIFT message from the servicing / advising bank confirming that the beneficiary's signature, on its demand, was authentic and legally binding upon the beneficiary.
-However, the unauthenticated SWIFT message and the written demand were silent in this respect.
-Based on the wording of the guarantee, which did not mandate for an authenticated message from the servicing / advising bank, confirmation could have occurred via:
+However, the beneficiary's written demand and the advising bank's unauthenticated SWIFT message were silent in this respect.
+Based on the wording of the guarantee, which did not require an authenticated message from the servicing / advising bank, confirmation could have occurred via:

-a) the advising bank or the beneficiary's "servicing bank" providing its certification manually on the beneficiary's written demand;

-- b) a separate written certification issued by the advising bank or the beneficiary's "servicing bank", or; - c) a SWIFT message sent by the advising bank or the beneficiary's "servicing bank" providing the certification, authenticated or non-authenticated.
+- a) the advising bank or the beneficiary's "servicing bank" providing its certification manually on the beneficiary's written demand; - b) a separate written certification issued by the advising bank or the beneficiary's "servicing bank", or; - c) a SWIFT message sent by the advising bank or the beneficiary's "servicing bank" providing the certification, authenticated or non-authenticated.